In business, we often talk about leverage. Isaac Newton had famously quoted “If I have seen further it is by standing on the shoulders of Giants.”

 #2: Your Marketing Strategy

-Tony Robbins said it’s probably the biggest overlooked fact of business life.
+Your marketing strategy is probably the biggest overlooked fact of business life.
 Changing your strategy is the easiest and fastest way to transform your business!

 Most companies fixate on generating revenue to meet their overhead needs, make payroll and sustain the business.